-The Jo Mora Collection endeavors to honor the memory and integrity of Joseph Jacinto Mora and his artistic accomplishments, in the spirit and style of his son, Jo N. Mora, Jr. The curator will strive to preserve, protect and grow the collection, and to enlighten and educate the public about Jo Mora as the Monterey History and Art Association makes Mora’s work available for exhibition and sale.
+The Jo Mora Collection endeavors to honor the memory and integrity of Joseph Jacinto Mora and his artistic accomplishments, in the spirit and style of his son, Jo N. Mora, Jr. The Jo Mora Consultant will strive to preserve, protect and grow the collection, and to enlighten and educate the public about Jo Mora as the Monterey History and Art Association makes Mora’s work available for exhibition and sale.

 In addition, this website strives to provide an opportunity for interested parties and collectors to communicate with each other about Jo Mora.
-If you are interested in listing a website or address, please contact the collection curator.
+If you are interested in listing a website or address, please contact the collection consultant.

 Few artistic legacies are more interesting than that of Joseph Jacinto Mora (1876−1947).
 Mora’s artistic gifts range over a wide variety of mediums, including drawing, painting, illustration, cartooning, sculpture, photography, map-making, and writing, their diversity being an amazing accomplishment for one person.
 Mora was born in Uruguay on October 22, 1876, moved to the eastern United States when he was a young child, and then, after attending art school and working as an illustrator and cartoonist in the Boston area, spent the rest of his adult life living and working in the western United States, with the last 27 years in Carmel and Pebble Beach, California.